AviatrixSystems/Docs/HowTos/field_notices.rst

 **Problem:**

 We introduced a new feature in Release 5.0 to allow our customers to monitor Aviatrix Controller managed AWS Accounts and Gateways periodically as described at https://docs.aviatrix.com/HowTos/account_audit.html and https://docs.aviatrix.com/HowTos/gateway_audit.html.
 This audit feature ensures the Aviatrix System to function as designed.
 Unfortunately, the new software introduced a bug that causes a memory leak on the Controller.
+This software defect does not impact the Aviatrix gateway deployed in your network.
 Customers who are not running 5.0 at this time are not impacted - this issue only affects releases 5.0.2667 through 5.0.2773.

 **Recommended Solution:**